-In 2005, the Corporation paid dividends of thirty-four cents (\$0.34) per share of the Corporation's 2,000,000 8% Cumulative Redeemable First Preference Shares Series A, which were issued on May 27, 2005.
-On December 8, 2005, the Directors declared a dividend of twenty cents (\$0.20) per share of the Corporation's First Preference Shares Series A payable on January 31, 2006 to shareholders of record of the First Preference Shares Series A at the close of business on January 20, 2006.
-In 2006 the Corporation paid dividends of eighty cents (\$0.80) per share.
-The Corporation pays the quarterly dividend on these shares as required by the terms of the shares.
+In 2005, the Corporation paid dividends of thirty-four cents (\$0.34) per share on the Corporation's 2,000,000 8% Cumulative Redeemable First Preference Shares Series A, which were issued on May 27, 2005.
+The first dividend the holders were entitled to receive was paid on October 31, 2005 in the amount of \$0.34 per share, being 8% multiplied by the number of days from the date of issue of the First Preference Shares Series A (May 27, 2005) to October 31, 2005.
+On December 8, 2005, the Directors declared dividend of twenty cents (\$0.20) per share of the Corporation's First Preference Shares Series A payable on January 31, 2006 to shareholders of record of the First Preference Shares Series A at the close of business on January 20, 2006.
+For the years ended December 31, 2006 and 2007, the Corporation paid dividends of eighty cents (\$0.80) per share of the Corporation's First Preference Shares Series A. The Corporation pays the quarterly dividend on these shares as required by the terms of the shares.
 See "Description of Share Capital - First Preference Shares Series A".

-DESCRIPTION OF CAPITAL STRUCTURE
+DESCRIPTION OF SHARE CAPITAL